TodyComm: Task-Oriented Dynamic Communication for Multi-Round LLM-based Multi-Agent System: Related Work on Graph Learning for Multi-agent Communication

-Several works further study the security and robustness of LLM-based multi-agent systems.
-Methods such as G-Safeguard \citep{wang-etal-2025-g} and BlindGuard \citep{miao2025blindguard} employ graph-based anomaly detection to identify adversarial agents.
-G-Safeguard requires ground-truth adversarial labels during training, while BlindGuard relies on simulated attacks constructed in embedding space.
-Both methods focus on \textit{adversary detection} rather than agent cooperation, and consequently their graph learning is \textit{not driven by task performance}.
-ResMAS \citep{zhou2026resmas} instead designs resilient MAS architectures that tolerate agent corruption, However, it still suffers from fixed communication topologies in the inference.
+Several works also study robustness in LLM-based MAS.
+Methods such as G-Safeguard \citep{wang-etal-2025-g} and BlindGuard \citep{miao2025blindguard} employ graph-based anomaly detection to identify adversarial agents, while ResMAS \citep{zhou2026resmas} designs resilient architectures under agent corruption.
+But they focus on detection or robustness rather than \textit{cooperation driven by task performance}, relying on \textit{fixed} communication topologies.

 In contrast, we consider a dynamically adversarial setting, \textbf{where agents may transition to adversarial behavior at unknown rounds \underline{during interaction}}.
-The number of adversarial agents is controlled by an attack rate with settings $(<50\%, =50\%, >50\%)$, enabling systematic evaluation of whether a system can adapt its communication topology online in response to evolving agent behaviors.
+The number of adversarial agents is controlled by an attack rate, enabling systematic evaluation of whether a system can adapt its communication topology online in response to evolving agent behaviors.
 Unlike existing approaches that fix communication structures at inference time or adapt them without regard to task performance, TodyComm produces behavior-driven, round-adaptive, and task-oriented communication graphs.
-Table~\ref{tab:methods} compares its properties with state-of-the-art methods.
+Table~\ref{tab:methods} compares its properties with state-of-the-art methods, and its connection with multi-agent influence diagrams \citep[MAID,][]{koller2003multi} is presented in Appendix~\ref{sec:app_maid}.